SDITools/adobeanalyticsr/README.md

 ## R Client for Adobe Analytics API 2.0

 Connect to the Adobe Analytics API v2.0, which powers Analysis Workspace.
 The package was developed with the analyst in mind and will continue to be developed with the guiding principles of iterative, repeatable, timely analysis.
-New features are actively being developed and we value your feedback and contribution to the process.
+New features are actively being developed, and we value your feedback and contribution to the process.
 Please submit bugs, questions, and enhancement requests as [issues in this Github repository](https://github.com/benrwoodard/adobeanalyticsr/issues).

-A special thanks to my company [Search Discovery](https://www.searchdiscovery.com) for giving me the opportunity to build out this package.
+A special thanks to our company, [Search Discovery](https://www.searchdiscovery.com), for giving us the time, encouragement, and support to build out this package.
 There is no way this would have been possible without the opportunity to learn from and work with some of the most amazing people in the analytics industry.

 ### A Note about 2.0 vs. 1.4